logging section of the

 for configuring the Beats logging output.
 The logging system can write logs to

-syslog or rotate log files.
-If logging is not explicitly configured, file output
+the syslog or rotate log files.
+If logging is not explicitly configured, file

 logging.level: warning logging.to_files: true logging.to_syslog: false logging.files: path: /var/log/mybeat name: mybeat.log keepfiles: 7

-In addition to the logging system, the logging output configuration can be modified from the command line.
+In addition to setting logging options in the config file, you can modify the logging output configuration from the command line.
+See Command Line Options.

 You can specify the following options in the